benny123tw/javite-doc/examples/jsp.md

 # Vite & JSP Demo

-This demo shows how to use Vite in a Java web application with JSP templates.
+This demo shows how to use Vite in a Spring web application with JSP templates.

 Source code: [GitHub](https://github.com/benny123tw/vite-jsp-demo)

-## Getting Started

-### Prerequisites
+## Prerequisites

 - Java 8
 - Maven 3.6.3 or later
+- Tomcat 9.0.X
 - Node.js 20 or later
-- Pnpm 9.4.0 or later
+- pnpm 9.4.0 or later

-### Installation
+## Installation

 1. Clone the repository: